April 5, 2023

 Aaand that’s a wrap!
 The 2023 CIVIC TRUST AWARDS winners and highly commended have been announced!
 AKSWard Limited’s Director David Perkins and Regional Director John Dunford joined Morgan Sindall Group plc, Design Engine Architects, Michael Grubb Studios and Arts University Bournemouth in a wonderful evening at the awards ceremony in London on Friday night.

-We here at AKSWard are very humbled and proud to see three of their projects win a total of four awards!
+We here at AKSWard are very humbled and proud to see three of our projects win a total of four awards!

 1. St Paul’s Cathedral Equal Access project (p.38) Winner